simulton/QSchematic/docs/README.md

 ### Connectors

-`QSchematic` uses a subclass of `connectable` called `Connector` that inherits from `QSchematic::Item` and implements everything that relates to the graphics.
+`QSchematic` uses a subclass of `connectable` called `Connector` that inherits from `QSchematic::Items::Item` and implements everything that relates to the graphics.

 ## Net